 How should I address and submit my cover letter?

-- Hiring managers consider addressing them by name in the salutation as the least important customization of your cover letter.
+- Hiring managers consider addressing them by name in the salutation as the least important way to customize a cover letter.

 - “Dear Hiring Manager” is the most preferred generic salutation and “Dear [Job Title]” was the least preferred.